OpenMPT/MPTPatterns/README.md

 This is a MediaWiki extension for beautifying ModPlug/OpenMPT pattern clipboard data for display on MediaWiki pages.
 It was specially built by [cubaxd](http://cubaxd.net/) for the German OpenMPT Wiki.

 # Requirements
-Tested on MediaWiki up to version 1.26.
+This extension has been running on MediaWiki for a long time without any modifications.
+Tested on MediaWiki up to version 1.27.
 It just works (TM).
 Note: This extension does not play well with the Collection extension - patterns won't be rendered in your exported file.

 # Installing